BioID-GmbH/BWSClient-RestGrpc-Java/readme.md

 #### 3. Configure the application

-Add your BWS gRPC clientID and secret key to the `/resources/application.properties` file to enable communication with our BWS.
+Add your BWS gRPC clientId and key to the `/resources/application.properties` file to enable communication with our BWS.
 Refer to the instructions above to obtain these credentials.
-Set the `clientId` under `grpcApi.clientId` and the `secret` key under `grpcApi.secret`.
+Set the `clientId` under `grpcApi.clientId` and the `access` key under `grpcApi.accessKey`.
 You can also configure the port on which the application runs by setting your port under `server.port=your port`.

 > [!IMPORTANT]
 > The BWS endpoint must be entered without **http://** under `grpcApi.endpoint` in application.properties.
-> Like: grpcApi.endpoint=localhost:5226

-This application runs under HTTP.

 #### 4. Launch the application